Support Centre

 • the technical, organizational, and personnel measures, as well as the mechanisms for the protection of the rights and freedoms of persons to whom the data relate in accordance with the Law;

-• the contact details of the data protection officer, if he/she is appointed;
+• the contact details of the data protection officer, if they are appointed;

 • the DPIA carried out in accordance with Article 54 of the Law; and